This page is for foreign citizens who currently hold a work visa and are living in Australia.

 - You can apply for another visa such as a bridging visa.

-The Department of Immigration and Citizenship (DIAC) will monitor your activities if you have recently had your employment terminated.
-DAIC will take note of any other visa applications you make or if you are taking action towards gaining further employment.
+The Department of Immigration and Citizenship (DIAC) will monitor your activities if you’ve recently had your employment terminated.
+DIAC will take note of any other visa applications you make or if you’re taking action towards gaining further employment.

-If you do lose your 457 visa then you are no longer able to live in your property and must leave the country.
+If you do lose your 457 visa then you’re no longer able to live in your property and must leave the country.
 If the property is an older residence, then it must be sold.

-However, if the property was bought brand new, or is vacant land that you have built a residence on, then you are able to keep the property as an investment.
+However, if the property was new when you purchased it, or was vacant land that you have built a residence on, then you’re able to keep the property as an investment.

 Do I need to notify DIAC?

-You do not need to notify the Department of Immigration and Citizenship (DIAC) of your property purchase in Australia.
-Also we do not believe that owning property in Australia will alter any decision made by DIAC.
+You don’t need to notify the Department of Immigration and Citizenship (DIAC) of your property purchase in Australia.
+We don’t believe that owning property in Australia will alter any decision made by DIAC.

-You should refer to your migration agent for more information regarding this.
+You should refer to your migration agent for more information regarding any immigration enquiries.

 Apply for a 457 working visa mortgage

-If you would like to buy a property in Australia and need mortgage approval please enquire online or call us on 1300 889 743.
+If you’d like to buy a property in Australia and need mortgage approval please complete our free assessment form or call us on 1300 889 743.